 Hunger soars and aid dwindles as gangs in Haiti suffocate the country

-Some 1.4 million Haitians are on the verge of famine, and more than 4 million require food aid, sometimes eating only once a day or not at all
+About 1.4 million Haitians are on the verge of famine and more than 4 million require food aid

 PORT-AU-PRINCE, Haiti -- A crowd of about 100 people tried to shove through a metal gate in Haiti’s capital as a guard with a baton pushed them back, threatening to hit them.
 Undeterred, children and adults alike, some of them carrying babies, kept elbowing each other trying to enter.